jjinux/dart-with-x-samples/gwt/GwtApplication/transcript.md

 Slide: Using CustomEvent objects and Elemental to pass messages between GWT and Dart
 ------------------------------------------------------------------------------------

 The last approach I'm going to show you is the most bleeding edge.

 Just like the section in which I used window.postMessage to send events between GWT and Dart, you can also use CustomEvent objects.
 However, this time, instead of using JSNI to work with APIs that GWT doesn't natively support, I'll show how to use Elemental.

+While I can't say that there was actual blood involved in developing this part of the sample, I can say that it was pretty painful.
+There were a bunch of hurdles to overcome, and there isn't much documentation on Elemental or how to use CustomEvent objects in GWT and Dart.

 Demo: Show: https://developers.google.com/web-toolkit/articles/elemental
 ------------------------------------------------------------------------